-For students to receive their class schedules in August, all back tuition must be paid, along with the \$150 registration fee and the July, and August payments.
+For students to receive their class schedules in August, all back tuition must be paid, along with the \$100 registration fee and the July, and August payments.
 Tuition must be paid in full for students to receive their final report cards.
 Final grade cards and records will not be released until all obligations have been paid in full.
-In addition, Seniors do not receive caps and gowns or diplomas until all obligations have been met or a satisfactory arrangement has been made.